Variogram Modeling#

 we can vary the type of variogram, direction or azimuth of the major direction, and major and minor ranges by structure

-In this workflow we will explore methods to calculate spatial continuity with GeostatsPy, from a spatial dataset.
+In this workflow we will explore methods to calculate and model spatial continuity with GeostatsPy, from a spatial dataset.

 Load the required libraries#